withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 #### Case Study: Building a Documentation Website

 [nextjs.org/docs](https://nextjs.org/docs/getting-started) is the official Next.js documentation website, built with Next.js.
 The website offers a similar enough design and feature set to compare against the official Astro documentation website.
-This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.
+This gives us a **_rough, real-world_** comparison between the two site builders for this common use case.

 - **Next.js performance score**: 71 out of 100 [(full audit)](/lighthouse/next/)
 - **Astro performance score**: 92 out of 100 [(full audit)](/lighthouse/astro/)